 Yes.
-As a reputable company we make sure that all discussions with our clients and all information regarding your invention, idea and other proprietary information kept confidential.
-We are a highly professional design and engineering firm, so we’re very good at keeping your information strictly confidential!
-Please follow this page to request the free NDA template.
+As a highly professional design and engineering firm, we make sure that all discussions with our clients and all information regarding your invention, idea and other proprietary information are kept confidential.

 No. EnCata is a service company (neither a product company, nor a mass-production OEM manufacturer) and works as a contractor for R&D, product development, engineering design and prototype manufacturing projects.

-Our business model is in delivering high quality Research and Development services and low volume industrial prototyping.
+Our business model is to deliver high quality research and development services, prototype manufacturing and low volume production.

 Typically, early stage startups (at a pre-seed stage) use four sources of funding:

 1) Self funding or via a ‘friends and family’ network;

 2) Grant funding;